gaveen99/shared-credit-card-t/PRD.md

 - **Accidental Entries**: Allow deletion of transactions with confirmation dialog
 - **Large Numbers**: Format currency properly with commas for readability
 - **Quick Entry**: Auto-focus amount field when adding transaction for speed
+- **SMS Parse Failures**: Show clear error when amount cannot be extracted from SMS text
+- **Multiple Amounts in SMS**: Extract the primary transaction amount (first found)
+- **Touch Targets**: All interactive elements at least 44×44 px for comfortable mobile use
+- **Small Screens**: Responsive layout adapts gracefully to phones and tablets
+- **Safe Areas**: Account for notches and device chrome on iOS/Android

 ## Design Direction